 If you do happen to lose your Medicare card, it’s fairly easy to get a replacement.
 Log into your Medicare account, where you can print a new card or order an official copy of your card.

-If you need help understanding what different types of Medicare cards are for and how you should use them, we’re here to help!
+If you need help understanding the different types of Medicare cards and how you should use them, we’re here to help!
 Our Medicare Advocates can help you understand your current coverage and how to navigate the healthcare system to ensure you’re always paying the right price.
 Give us a call at (855) 900-2427 to get answers to all of your Medicare questions!